Creating an Azure Bot for IdentityIQ's Microsoft Teams

 -

-For Scope, enter the scope you created for your API application.
-To find this value, navigate to your API application, click Expose an API, and copy the full scope from the Scopes field there, to enter here.
-See Creating an API Application in Azure.
+For Scope, enter the scope created for your API Access application.
+To find this value, navigate to your API Access application, select Expose an API, and copy the full scope from the Scopes field, to enter here.
+See Creating an API Access Application in Azure for details.

 -